ailocalnode/olakai-sdk-python/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The Olakai SDK v0.5.0 refactor successfully transforms the SDK into a modern auto-instrumentation library that:
+The Olakai SDK v1.0.0 is the first stable production release, providing a modern auto-instrumentation library that:

 1. **Dramatically improves DX** - From decorating every function to one-line setup
 2. **Captures rich telemetry** - Automatic extraction of all LLM-specific data
 3. **Enables cost tracking** - API key tracking for ROI analysis
 4. **Maintains simplicity** - Server-focused, no unnecessary complexity
+5. **Provides flexibility** - `olakai_event()` for manual reporting when needed
-5. **Sets foundation** - Clean architecture for adding more providers
+6. **Sets foundation** - Clean architecture for adding more providers

-The implementation is complete, tested, documented, and ready for release! 🚀
+The implementation is complete, tested, documented, and production-ready! 🚀

 ---

 **Built by**: Claude Code
-**Date**: November 19, 2024
+**Date**: January 2025
-**Version**: 0.5.0
+**Version**: 1.0.0
-**Status**: ✅ Complete & Ready for Release
+**Status**: ✅ Stable Production Release